Italian Tubular Bind Off for 1×1 Ribbing

 Finishing Touches

-Now it’s time to weave in the ends.
-If you worked in the round, use your yarn tail to close the gap between the first and last stitch when weaving in your ends.
+Now it’s time to weave in your ends.
+This step matters more than people think.
+A sloppy end can undo the clean look you just worked so hard to create.
+If you worked in the round, use your yarn tail to close the gap between the first and last stitch when weaving in.
+For some techniques on properly weaving in ends, check out Knitters Don’t Like to Weave in Ends — But We Must.

 An Even Further Simplified version